pingcap/docs-cn/v1.0/sql/error.md

 ## erro message
 > [!WARNING]
- We cannot open this file for you.
+ We cannot open this file for you. please try again later.